-The Netherlands-based Rosemary & Garlic will see the worldwide release of their much-anticipated self-titled debut album on January 12, 2018.
+The Netherlands-based Rosemary & Garlic has seen the worldwide release of their much-anticipated self-titled debut album on January 12, 2018.
 In just a few years, the Dutch duo – Anne van den Hoogen (vocals) & Dolf Smolenaers (keys) – managed to enchant an ever-growing audience with their music, which is rooted in the folk and singer-songwriter tradition, but at the same time exceeds all categories.
 First single “I’m Here” was immediately added to key Spotify playlists, reaching a million-plus streams shortly after its release.

 After the wintry The Kingfisher EP (2015), the album effectively captures the emotions of all four seasons.
 Nature is a major theme in the album’s sound and lyrics.
 During her study of literary history, Anne fell in love with Romanticism – an 18th century artistic, literary, and intellectual movement, in which nature was used as a metaphor for emotions and main characters sought authenticity.